revaturelabs/interviewquestions/Java/Maven/Maven Repositories.md

 <blockquote>

 - Local repository - present in developer's machine.
-- Remote repository - hosted on intranet web server to be used by companies in their own primies.
+- Remote repository - hosted on intranet web server to be used by companies in their own premises.
 - Central repository - present in Maven community.

 </details>